Caiwei-Zhang/IBM-Data-Science/README.md

 4. Python for Data Science, AI & Development

-5. Machine Learning with Python
+5. Machine Learning with Python (Not organized yet)

 6. Python Project for Data Science